 - Reflective Clinical Practice (Part 2)

-This core teaching is delivered fully online with scheduled virtual tutorials and workshops taking place on alternate Fridays (3–7pm) and typically one Saturday a month.
-In conjunction with this face-to-face virtual contact students are expected to complete intensive directed studies supported by a specially designed online learning platform.
+This core teaching is delivered fully online with scheduled virtual tutorials and workshops taking place typically 1-2 Thursday/Friday evenings (3-7 pm) and 1 Saturday per month.
+In conjunction with this face-to-face virtual contact, students are expected to complete intensive directed studies supported by a specially designed online learning platform.
 In addition, students are offered a number of face-to-face opportunities to enable application of learning to practice.
 Where attendance to these in person is not possible online options are available.